sigsum/sigsum/doc/api.md

 - None

 A submission will not be accepted if `signature` or `shard_hint` is invalid.
-The retrieved key hash must also match the specified verification key.
+The retrieved key hash must also match the specified public key.

 A submission may not be accepted if the second-level domain name has exceeded its rate limit.
 A rate limit should only be charged for the specified domain hint